GoogleCloudPlatform/solutions-builder/README.md

 ```

 ### Create skeleton code in a new folder with Cookiecutter

-> If you wish to run the setup in Cloud Shell, please refer to this [Cloud Shell cookbook](docs/cookbook/cloudshell.md).

 Run the following to generate skeleton code in a new folder:
 ```